Note: this blog post was initially published on 5/20/21 and updated on 12/1/2025

-Here’s a list of the types of documents that would be useful in various emergencies.
+We put together a list below of the types of documents that would be useful in various emergencies.
+The paperwork you would need varies based on different types of situations.

 Some people want to be organized in the event of their death, so a family member would know where to find things.
 Others want to organize a to-go notebook that you would need in a weather emergency like an earthquake, hurricane, fire or tornado, depending on what part of the country you’re in.

-In a perfectly-organized world, you’d keep all these documents in a handy notebook, customized based on the type of emergency you’re planning for.
+In a perfectly organized world, you’d keep all these documents in a handy notebook, customized based on the type of emergency you’re planning for.
 With the complexity of our clients’ lives, many find that getting all of their emergency information and documents into one notebook is too ambitious.
 It might make sense to think about a password-protected online or electronic version, for saving space and easy access.

 To get started, here are some of the documents and information that would be useful, no matter the reason for the notebook: